learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 Moving up is easy because the breadcrumbs that we leave form the part of the data structure that we're not focusing on, but it's inverted, sort of like turning a sock inside out.
 That's why when we want to move up, we don't have to start from the root and make our way down, but we just take the top of our inverted tree, thereby uninverting a part of it and adding it to our focus.

-Each node has two sub-trees, even if those sub-trees are empty trees.
+Each node has two subtrees, even if those subtrees are empty trees.
-So if we're focusing on an empty sub-tree, one thing we can do is to replace it with a non-empty subtree, thus attaching a tree to a leaf node.
+So if we're focusing on an empty subtree, one thing we can do is to replace it with a non-empty subtree, thus attaching a tree to a leaf node.
 The code for this is simple:

 ```{.haskell:hs}